Skip to main content

 Santos is an associate teaching professor at Northeastern University’s School of Journalism.
 Her documentaries have appeared on public television and cable networks like Discovery Channel, and her work also has been featured on New England Public Radio and in advocacy journals like Mad in America.
 Regardless of the medium, Santos’s goal has been to highlight those narratives that are usually unseen or underreported.

 Santos is the recipient of American Women in Radio & Television’s Gracie Allen Award, and she was nominated for an Emmy for a special report on black-market guns airing on NBC Boston.
-Her book, Daring to Feel: Violence, the News Media, and Their Emotions, was published by Rowman & Littlefield’s Lexington Books division in 2009.
+She is the author of Daring to Feel: Violence, the News Media, and Their Emotions published by Rowman & Littlefield’s Lexington Books division.

 Priti Salian smiles at the camera.